HieraMamba: Video Temporal Grounding via Hierarchical Anchor-Mamba Pooling: Experimental Setup

 \subsection{Ablation Studies}

-In this section, we conduct a series of ablation studies to validate the key design choices of HieraMamba and quantify the contribution of its core components.
-All ablations are conducted on the Ego4D-NLQ benchmark, which offers the most diverse queries and video durations.
-Similar trends are observed on MAD and TACoS, so we report detailed results on Ego4D-NLQ for clarity.
+We conduct ablation studies to validate HieraMamba’s key design choices and quantify the contribution of its core components.
+Results in the main tables are reported on Ego4D-NLQ, which offers the most diverse queries and video durations; consistent trends are observed on other datasets, presented in the supp.

-\paragraph{Impact of AMP Components.} We assess the contribution of each AMP component through ablations shown in Table~\ref{tab:amp_ablation}.
-Removing any part degrades performance, confirming their complementary roles: interleaving enables anchor–frame exchange, the bidirectional scan captures full context, the local encoder refines fine structure, and gated fusion adaptively balances information across scales.
-Together, these elements drive HieraMamba’s hierarchical design and its combined gains in accuracy and efficiency.
+We begin by demonstrating the superiority of HieraMamba over naive Mamba adaptations.
+Table~\ref{tab:ssm_baselines} reports two SSM-based baselines to show that our gains go beyond merely applying Mamba: (i) \emph{VideoMamba+SnAG}, which adapts the general-purpose VideoMamba~\cite{li2024videomamba} for VTG by equipping it with a SnAG~\cite{snag} grounding model, and (ii) \emph{SnAG-Mamba}, which replaces SnAG's Transformers with Hydra~\cite{hydra}, the SSM variant adopted in HieraMamba.
+Strategy (i) degrades performance, and crucially, strategy (ii) yields \emph{no gain}.
+This validates that standard SSMs alone cannot solve the VTG bottleneck.
+HieraMamba's gains stem specifically from AMP's hierarchical compression, highlighting a structural advantage that naive Mamba baselines cannot achieve.

-\paragraph{Effect of Contrastive Objectives.} Table~\ref{tab:ablation_losses} shows that both contrastive objectives contribute complementary gains.
-ACC loss provides structural guidance to form a coherent hierarchy, while SPC loss adds semantic alignment with the grounding task.
-Used together, they yield the highest overall performance, confirming that the two objectives act in synergy.
+Table~\ref{tab:amp_ablation} assesses the contribution of each AMP component, showing that removing any element degrades performance, confirming their complementary roles.
+Table~\ref{tab:ablation_losses} further examines the effect of the two contrastive objectives, finding that both improve performance and their combination yields the best overall results, with their optimal coefficients determined via independent parameter sweep (Table~\ref{tab:loss_sweep}).
+Finally, Table~\ref{tab:amp_depth} sweeps the number of AMP layers to assess performance and parameter trade-offs.